-The Division of Elementary and Secondary Education (DESE) has launched the fifth year of the Arkansas Declaration of Learning program.
+The Division of Elementary and Secondary Education (DESE) is launching the sixth year of the Arkansas Declaration of Learning program.
 This prestigious program is open to Arkansas school librarians and teachers of English language arts, arts, social studies, ELs, special education, and gifted and talented in grades 4-12.

-Selected participants will learn about historic art, objects, and resources from the Butler Center for Arkansas Studies, Clinton Foundation, Crystal Bridges Museum of American Art, the U.S. Department of State’s Diplomatic Reception Rooms, and the William J. Clinton Presidential Library.
-At a summer workshop in Little Rock from June 10-14, 2019, participants will work with representatives from these organizations and DESE to develop innovative units and lesson plans.
-Inspired by historic objects and artwork, educators will also develop a student-led, teacher directed civic engagement project that addresses an issue in their community, state, nation, or world.
+Selected participants will learn about historic art, objects, and resources from the Clinton Foundation, Crystal Bridges Museum of American Art, the U.S. Department of State’s Diplomatic Reception Rooms, and the William J. Clinton Presidential Library.
+At a five-day summer workshop in Little Rock from June 15-19, 2020, participants will work with representatives from these organizations and DESE to develop innovative units and lesson plans.
+Inspired by historic objects, artwork and special site visits, educators will develop a student-led, teacher directed civic engagement project that addresses an issue in their community, state, nation, or world.

-More than 6,000 Arkansas students have benefited from the Arkansas Declaration of Learning program.
+To date, more than 18,000 Arkansas students have benefited from the Arkansas Declaration of Learning program.
 “When you give students the chance to address real issues in history and in their community today, and you give them the historical art and artifacts to analyze, and the skills to think their way to their own conclusions, your students will rise to the challenge.
-They want to think about things that matter and say what matters to them,” said ADOL participant and Bryant High School librarian Marcia Lanier.
+They want to think about things that matter and say what matters to them,” said ADOL former participant, current mentor, and Bryant High School librarian Marcia Lanier..

-Learn what teachers and partners are saying about the ADOL program by watching the following videos.
-More are available on ADOL Videos.
+Learn what teachers are saying about the ADOL program by watching the following videos.
+More are available at ADOL Videos.

 To learn more about the Arkansas Declaration of Learning program and its impact in local classrooms, view the "Bringing History to Life" video.

 For a brochure, click the image below or go to the Diplomatic Reception Rooms brochure.